VEDANSHPRAKASH/Email_Spam_Detection/README.md

 # 🛡️ Spam Detector AI — Full-Stack Email Spam Detector

-A production-ready, full-stack upgrade of the Email Spam Detection Jupyter notebook, designed to stand out on your resume at **MLC (Machine Learning Compiler/Company)** interviews.
+A production-ready, full-stack upgrade of the Email Spam Detection Jupyter notebook, designed to stand out on your resume at **MNC (Multi-National Company)** interviews.

 ---